ptrgags/chaos-game-3d/logbook.md

 I updated the paramter files and also added some new screenshots.
 The new shaders + better clusters really help to improve the visual quality.

+## 2022-06-21 3D Tiles 1.1 and Copyright Clarification

+Today I merged in the `3d-tiles-1.1` branch, which updates the schema to the latest 3D Tiles specification draft.

+I also added a `LICENSE` and noted that the copyright belongs to Cesium given a clause in my employment contract.